Ultimate Product Gallery

 ↑ Back to top

 Yes.
 Each gallery item includes a “Visible in gallery” toggle.
-Hidden items are not displayed to customers, but remain saved for later use.
+Hidden items are not shown to customers, but they stay saved in the product gallery for later use.

-How do I show the gallery somewhere else?
+How do I show the gallery somewhere else (like a page builder section or a custom page)?

 ↑ Back to top

-Use the Ultimate Product Gallery block/widget/module (template/builder contexts) or the [upg_gallery] shortcode.
+Use the Ultimate Product Gallery block/widget/module (builder context) or the [upg_gallery] shortcode.

 ↑ Back to top